Author: Ben

 After successfully subjugating the State of Wei (魏), Han Xin (韓信)’s forces moved to attack the State of Zhao (趙, also called Dai 代) through the Jingxing Pass (井陘關) in late 205 BCE.
 The Zhao (趙) forces, which outnumbered Han Xin (韓信)’s, encamped on the plain just outside the pass to meet them.

 Han Xin (韓信) then deployed his full army which lured the Zhao (趙) forces out of their camp to counterattack.
 Because the Tao River (洮水) cut off all avenues of escape, the outnumbered Han (漢) forces had no choice but to dig in and fight for their lives, just barely holding the Zhao (趙) forces at bay.
-By luring the enemy out for what appeared to be “an easy victory”, Han Xin (韓信) created an opportunity for his hidden cavalry unit to capture the enemy Zhao (趙) camp, replacing their banners there with those of the Han (漢).
+By luring the enemy out for what appeared to be “an easy victory”, Han Xin (韓信) created an opportunity for his hidden cavalry unit to capture the enemy Zhao (趙) camp, replacing their banners with those of the Han (漢).
 The Zhao (趙) army saw this when they regrouped, which resulted in widespread panic as the Zhao (趙) army concluded they must be surrounded by a superior force.
 The opposition’s morale in shambles, Han Xin (韓信) ordered a counter-attack and the Zhao (趙) army crumbled, resulting in the deaths of the Zhao (趙) commander and king!

 Han Xin (韓信) bet his entire outnumbered command on a deception tactic based on little more than an understanding of his army’s and the enemy’s psychology.
 He won a decisive victory which helped reverse the tide of the war.
 The State of Zhao (趙) fell, and the State of Jiujiang (九江) and the State of Yan (燕) switched allegiances to the Han (漢).
 This battle even inspired a Chinese expression “fighting a battle with one’s back facing a river” (背水一戰) to describe fighting for survival in a “last stand”.